lisahyuniko/spaceship-prediction/README.md

 This repository contains a machine learning project aimed at predicting whether passengers on the Spaceship would be transported to their destination in another dimension.
 The project utilizes a dataset consisting of personal records of passengers, with 13 variables including passenger information, cabin details, amenities usage, and more.

-The primary goal of this project is to develop a predictive model using XGBoost, a powerful gradient boosting algorithm, to determine whether a passenger would be transported to another dimension during the voyage.
-The model was trained on a substantial portion of the dataset, and its performance has been evaluated using systematic data preprocessing, hyperparameter tuning, and cross-validation techniques.
+The primary goal of this project is to develop predictive models using various machine learning algorithms, including logistic regression, k-nearest neighbors (KNN), decision trees with random forests, and boosting techniques.
+These models aim to determine whether a passenger would be transported to another dimension during the voyage.
+Each algorithm was trained on a substantial portion of the dataset, and their performances have been evaluated through systematic data preprocessing, hyperparameter tuning, and cross-validation techniques.

 ## Dataset